shakacode/shakapacker/README.md

 Also, consult the [CHANGELOG](./CHANGELOG.md) for additional upgrade links.

+### Compiler strategies

+Shakapacker ships with two different strategies that are used to determine whether assets need recompilation.

+- `digest` - This strategy calculates SHA1 digest of files in your watched paths (see below).
+The calculated digest is then stored in a temp file.
+To check whether the assets need to be recompiled, Shakapacker calculates the SHA1 of the watched files and compares it with the one stored.
+If the digests are equal, no recompilation occurs.
+If the digests are different or the temp file is missing, files are recompiled.
+- `mtime` - This strategy looks at last modified at timestamps of both files AND directories in your watched paths.
+The timestamp of the most recent file or directory is then compared with the timestamp of `manifest.json` file generated.
+If the manifest file timestamp is newer than one of the most recently modified file or directory in the watched paths, no recompilation occurs.
+If the manifest file is order, files are recompiled.

+`mtime` strategy is generally faster than the `digest` one, but it requires stable timestamps, this makes it perfect for development environment.
+In production or CI environments, the `digest` strategy is more suitable, unless you are using incremental builds or caching and can guarantee that the timestamps will not change after e.g. cache restore.

+You can control what strategy is used by `compiler_strategy` option in `webpacker.yml` config file.
+By default `mtime` strategy is used in development environment, `digest` is used elsewhere.

 ### Paths

 By default, Webpacker ships with simple conventions for where the JavaScript app files and compiled webpack bundles will go in your Rails app.
 All these options are configurable from `config/webpacker.yml` file.